State College, PA - Campaign Aims to Support Local Restaurants and Hospital Staff at the Same Time -

 Kervandjian and Walker are working to bring the community together in a way that will support both local restaurants and Mount Nittany Medical Center staff.

-Working closely with Craig Hamilton of Mount Nittany’s food services department, Kervandjian and Walker have set up a program in which local restaurants will feed MNMC staff.
+Working closely with Mount Nittany Medical Center executive chef Craig Hamilton, Kervandjian and Walker have set up a program in which local restaurants will feed MNMC staff.

 “All the money raised will go to local restaurants,” said Kervandjian.
 “Working within the hospital's guidelines for safety, the restaurants will deliver individually wrapped meals to the Mount Nittany staff.”